openstack/openstack-manuals/doc/networking-guide/source/adv_config_ipv6.rst

 Dataplane
 ~~~~~~~~~

-Both the Linux bridge and the OVS dataplane modules support forwarding IPv6
+Both the Linux bridge and the Open vSwitch dataplane modules support
+forwarding IPv6
 packets amongst the guests and router ports.
 Similar to IPv4, there is no
 special configuration or setup required to enable the dataplane to properly
 forward packets from the source to the destination using IPv6.
 Note that these